GerryFerdinandus/bittorrent-tracker-editor/README.md

 ![](pictures/trackereditor.png?raw=true "Trackers List")

 This screen shot show the program, after a folder is selected with 97 torrent files inside.
 The normal procedure is to deselect the trackers that no longer working.
-Optionally add your one trackers.
+Optionally add your own trackers.
 And press the 'Update torrent'

 ---